Mohamad-Alhamwi/CTFs/README.md

 # CTFs

-This repository contains a collection  of detailed writeups for various CTFs challenges I've participated in.
+This repository contains a collection  of detailed writeups for various CTF challenges I've participated in.